Everything You Need to Know About Scam Alerts

 When irregular purchase patterns are noticed such as a purchase made outside a cardholder’s regular location or at an unusual time, a credit card company or bank will alert fraud and ask the customer to verify the purchase.

 Scammers often create fake webpages or emails that purport to be from a legitimate business to try and get login details.
-A phishing alert warns users of potentially fake communications that are making their way around.
+An SMS phishing alert warns users of potentially fake text messages that are making their way around.